philpackmohr/git-paper/git.md

 * 3dc35b9 My first commit
 ```

 As you see in the output above, the commit history consists now of two parallel lines that have their root at commit "25632ea" and are merged in a so called "merge commit".
 This commit was created automatically by Git.
-If you prefer to commit manually after merge (e.g. to put your own commit message), you have to type `git merge --no-commit branch-name` instead.
+If you prefer to commit manually after merge (e.g. to put your own commit message), you have to type `git merge --no-commit {branch name}` instead.

 ### Rebase examples